gemoc/liviz/README.md

 This framework allows to display 2D curves in GNU Plot format (https://people.duke.edu/~hpgavin/gnuplot.html) incrementally, using the d3js library.
 The communication of the curve is done via a websocket chatting with a RabbitMQ server.

+In this context, it is used to follow the evolution of the value of variables resulting from the interpretation of a nablab program.
+The interpreter communicates the values which will be plotted in real time by the framework.

 ## Content

 This repository contains: